General Toll Switching Plan

 The General Toll Switching Plan was a systematic nationwide effort by the American Telephone and Telegraph Company (AT&T) of organizing the telephone toll circuits and cable routes of the nation, and of streamlining the operating principles and technical infrastructure for connecting long-distance telephone calls in North America.
 This involved the design of a hierarchical system of toll-switching centers, a process that had found substantial maturity by 1929.
+The system was manually controlled by long-distance telephone operators.

 The switching plan was principally operated by the Long Lines division of the Bell System in cooperation with independent telephone companies under the decree of the Kingsbury Commitment, reached with the United States government in 1913.
-The General Toll Switching Plan was a system manually operated by long-distance telephone operators.

 It was the forerunner of an automated system called Nationwide Operator Toll Dialing that was begun in 1943, which eventually led to Direct Distance Dialing (DDD) within the framework of the North American Numbering Plan decades later.